Willinki/darnax/IMPROVEMENTS.md

 - [ ] Add validation function to validate shapes before training.

 - [ ] Consider the addition of a placeholder "input_layer" to retain consistency.

+- [ ] Add helper function to build networks

+- [ ] How to handle parameter sharing? eqx.shared